 That statistic tells you just about everything you need to know about your chances of making a decent income through this company.

-I don’t have a problem with the amount of work a MLM requires.
+I don’t have a problem with the amount of work an MLM requires.
 I have a problem with the nature of the system.
 Basically, you’re trying to make money from a system that is stacked up against you.

 When a system rewards people MORE for recruiting than selling, the vast majority of IBOs will opt to recruit sellers rather than move product.
-This turns it into a product based pyramid scheme.
+This turns it into a product-based pyramid scheme.

 MLM VS Affiliate Marketing

 Affiliate marketing offers an alternative to the MLM model.
-Initially, affiliate marketing looks a bit similar to a MLM, because you are still earning a commission from selling a product.
+Initially, affiliate marketing looks a bit similar to an MLM, because you are still earning a commission from selling a product.
 But, that really is the only similarity.

 With affiliate marketing, you use the internet as a tool to make sales and to make money.
-That gives you a much larger reach than local “parties” at your house and gives you the ability to grow your business much further than you could selling to people physically.
+That gives you a much larger reach than local “parties” at your house and gives you the ability to grow your business much further than you could be selling to people physically.

 At the same time, affiliate marketing isn’t team-based.
 So, you don’t need to recruit people and you don’t need to build a team.
-You reap 100% of the rewards from your efforts, and there's no pressure to have a strong leadership or motivation other than motivating yourself.
+You reap 100% of the rewards from your efforts, and there’s no pressure to have strong leadership or motivation other than motivating yourself.
 I love that aspect of it.